HOW TO FIND A LAWYER AND OTHER LEGAL RESOURCES IN WASHINGTON STATE

 Damages and Contingency Fees in Personal Injury and Discrimination Cases, by Legal Voice: Explains how a lawyer decides whether to take a case on a contingency fee basis.

-Handbook for Washington Seniors: Legal Rights and Resources chapter 14 “Legal Help”, by Legal Voice: Information about lawyers, Limited Licensed Legal Technicians, and alternative dispute resolution, as well as an extensive resource list.
+Handbook for Washington Seniors: Legal Rights and Resources chapter 14 “Legal Help” (page 317), by Legal Voice: Information about lawyers, Limited Licensed Legal Technicians, and alternative dispute resolution, as well as an extensive resource list.

 Mediation: Should I Use It?, by Northwest Justice Project: Information about the out-of-court process known as mediation.